Sixteen Candles: Casting

+Filming

+Principal photography began on July 11, 1983.
 Sixteen Candles was filmed primarily in and around the Chicago North Shore suburban communities of Evanston, Skokie, and Highland Park, Illinois during the summer of 1983, when leads Ringwald and Hall were 15 years old.
 Most of the exterior scenes and some of the interior scenes were filmed at Niles East High School, close to downtown Skokie, the setting for Hall's driving the Rolls-Royce.
 A cafeteria scene and a gym scene were filmed at Niles North High School.
 The auto shop scene was filmed at Niles East High School in the auto shop.
 The Baker house is located at 3022 Payne Street in Evanston.
 The church (Glencoe Union Church at 263 Park Avenue) and parking lot where the final scenes take place are in Glencoe.
+The Motion Picture Association of America initially rated the film R, but Hughes won an appeal for it to be released as PG.

 Soundtrack and songs

 The original soundtrack was released as a specially priced mini album containing only 5 songs.
 However, the movie actually featured an extensive selection of over 30 songs.
 Songs from the movie that were not included on the soundtrack EP are as follows: